 Fred Gamble, chief financial officer at Mo-Ranch, said that “the best compliment I can give the Board of Pensions is that I seldom think about you.
 No employee complaint has reached me in three years.”
 The Board crosses his mind once a month, when benefits payments are due, “because I approve all the checks.”

 In 2015, before the Benefits Plan was redesigned to provide more choice, Mo-Ranch was poised to switch providers.
 “We weren’t unhappy whatsoever with service.
 It was strictly pricing,” Gamble said.

-Board leaders acted quickly and, effective January 1, 2016, Mo-Ranch was piloting the forerunner of the exclusive provider organization (EPO).
+Board leaders acted quickly and, effective Jan.
+1, 2016, Mo-Ranch was piloting the forerunner of the exclusive provider organization (EPO).
 The EPO became a coverage option, along with the preferred provider organization (PPO), in 2017, with a redesign of the Benefits Plan.
-In 2019, a third medical option was added, the high deductible health plan (HDHP).
+In 2019, a third medical option was added, the high-deductible health plan (HDHP).